 Enrollment.
 Anyone who wants to participate in the training program and become a CMP-Certified Range Officer may enroll by filling out an APPLICATION FORM or contacting the CMP Competitions Department at (419) 635-2141, ext.
-706 or email [email protected].
-There is a one-time enrollment fee of $75.00 that covers the cost of student handbooks, a Range Officer vest (to be issued after completion of Level I instruction), the Level II course of instruction as well as other Range Officer fulfillment items.
+706 or email firstname.lastname@example.org.
+There is an enrollment fee of $75.00 for level I that covers the cost of student handbooks, a Range Officer vest (to be issued after completion of Level I instruction), and a $40 fee for the Level II course of instruction.

 Level I. Level I instruction presents information common to all shooting disciplines and teaches the basic knowledge one needs to serve as a new Range Officer.
 Enrollees must complete Level I online instruction that consists of a series of instructional phases.
 Each phase concludes with a short online quiz that must be successfully completed before progressing to the next phase.
 When all phases are completed, a certificate and CMP Range Officers Vest will be issued and the student will be eligible to participate in Level II instruction.
-A Range Officer Logbook will also be issued.
-Range Officers should record their training and competition service in their logs.
+The Range Officer logbook will be an online logbook that is maintained in CMP's competition tracker.

 Level III.
 Level III training is also discipline specific.
 This training requires Range Officers who complete Level II training to work as Range Officers in shooting competitions under the supervision of a Master Range Officer.
+A CMP Range incident form notepad will be issued upon completion of Level II in all disciplines.
+Level II rifle & Pistol instructors will be issued a scoring template.
 Completion of Level III training is recognized by the issuance of a CMP Range Officer License with endorsements for each discipline in which Level II and Level III training is completed.

 Range Officer Service.
 A major objective of this CMP program is to train and certify qualified Range Officers who can serve in CMP National Matches and CMP Travel Games competitions.
 The program is also open to individuals who want to be trained to serve as Range Officers in other sanctioned and non-sanctioned competitions.
 Range Officer assignments are usually voluntary although a per diem or expenses are sometimes paid for serving in larger competitions.
 The CMP maintains an automated database of all Certified and Licensed Range Officers that records the match official assignments they complete.
 The CMP plans to offer periodic online rule and rule interpretation updates as part of a continuing education program.
 Actual service in competitions and the completion of online updates will be required for recertification.